eegsynth/eegsynth/doc/installation.md

 ## Using Anaconda

 We recommend that you use [Anaconda](https://www.anaconda.com) to install Python.
 Please look in its installation instruction how to install it.
-Subsequently you should make a new environment, install some larger dependencies as binaries using `conda install`, and subsequently install EEGsynth using `pip install`.
+Once you installed conda, you should make a new environment, install some larger dependencies as binaries using `conda install`, and subsequently install EEGsynth using `pip install`.

 ```
-conda create -n eegsynth python=3.10 anaconda
+conda create -y -n eegsynth python=3.10 anaconda
 conda activate eegsynth

-conda install redis     # note that this is not yet sufficient for windows
+conda install -y redis     # note that this is not yet sufficient for windows
-conda install redis-py
+conda install -y redis-py
-conda install numpy
+conda install -y numpy
-conda install scipy
+conda install -y scipy
-conda install pyqt
+conda install -y pyqt
-conda install pyqtgraph
+conda install -y pyqtgraph==0.12
-conda install python-levenshtein
+conda install -y python-levenshtein
-conda install portaudio
+conda install -y portaudio
-conda install pyaudio
+conda install -y pyaudio
-conda install -c conda-forge liblsl
+conda install -y -c conda-forge liblsl

 pip install eegsynth
 ```